jpawlicki/school-scheduler/documentation/design.md

 Where a class allocation violates a soft preference, the class itself could have a small icon which (on mouseover) could indicate what the constraint is.

-## Implementation

-The implementation of the above design is done primarily through custom elements.
-The following custom elements are needed:

-A **timeline viewer**, which displays a vertical timeline.
-Boxes can be dragged around on the timeline.
-They should snap nicely to each other.
-Some boxes (e.g.
-"passing time" may be quite thin (2-3 minutes long).
-The unit for the timeline should be customizable; a minute (or at least quarter-hourly) unit is needed for the timeline itself, and a grade unit is needed for program organization.
-The viewer also needs an organized tray of unallocated and out-of-scope items.
-The element should also have a read-only mode for use in co-locating information.

-A **tabbed panel** supporting vertical tabs over the main space.

-An **extensible sorted list** for use in the subtabs.
-It should support filtration, search, element addition and removal, and automatic sorting.

-A **detail editor** for editing the nouns.
-This may be able to parse the JSON schema directly to automatically build a simple form.

-The following utility functions are likely needed:

-  - Given the full data model and a class, compute a unique class label ("biology" unless that's ambiguous, then "Mrs. P's biology", then "Mrs. P's 4th-period biology", etc.)